Art History

 Key facts

-• We attract funding for PhD study from the AHRC OOC (Open-Oxford-Cambridge) consortium.
+• We attract funding for PhD study from the AHRC via the OOC (Open-Oxford-Cambridge) consortium.

-• We create opportunities for doctoral partnerships, including the National Trust at Ham House, and a new look at William Morris with the Sanderson Archive.
+• We create opportunities for doctoral partnerships, including with heritage bodies (the National Trust at Ham House, Surrey) and with archives on the designer William Morris with the Sanderson Archive.

-• Part-time research students are fully integrated into the art history research environment, with the opportunity to participate in work-in-progress days and other events.
+• Part-time research students are fully integrated into the art history research culture, with the opportunity to participate in work-in-progress days and other events.

 • The Research Excellence Framework (REF) 2021 results showed 76 per cent of our research is world leading or internationally excellent.